 It is not possible to predict the maximum potential amount of future payments under these or similar agreements due to the conditional nature of the Company's obligations and the unique facts and circumstances involved in each particular agreement.
 Historically, payments made by the Company under these agreements did not have a material effect on its business, financial condition, cash flows or results of operations.
-The Company believes that if it were to incur a loss in any of these matters, such loss should not have a material effect on its business.
+The Company believes that if it were to incur a loss in any of these matters, such loss should not have a material effect on its business, financial condition, cash flows or results of operations.